BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 | **endYear** | Integer | Final year | 2013 |
 | **startDay** | Integer | Earliest day in year (1-366) | 300 |
 | **endDay** | Integer | Final day in year (1-366) | 350 |

+\* siteType is unnecessary if you have specified a siteCode value.

 See the Raw data entrypoint below for additional filtering applicable to that function only.